KALARI-LACHLAN RIVER ARTS FESTIVAL

 No continent can be invaded, no massacre committed, no abuse perpetrated, no people subjugated, vilified or discriminated against, no land degraded, no wetlands drained, no climate changed, no species made extinct and no creeks or rivers despoiled – unless stories make it so.
 The reverse is also true … More >>

-First published in the British international peer reviewed journal Futures, 39 (2007), pp. 306-323, a special double issue on Australia guest-edited by Merrill.
-The Kalari-Lachlan River Arts Festival in Forbes, NSW, now celebrates this river and its people.
+First published in the British international peer reviewed journal Futures, 39: 2-3, pp. 306-323, a special double issue on Australian futures I guest-edited in 2006.
+The Kalari-Lachlan River Arts Festival now celebrates this river and its people.

 First published in Futures, 37:8, October 2005, pp. 893-903.